Competences of the Court of Justice of the European Union

 European Union Civil Service Tribunal

-A transitional regime was introduced in respect of appeals under examination when jurisdiction was transferred on 1 September 2016, or brought after that date, against decisions of the Civil Service Tribunal.
-The General Court is to continue to have jurisdiction to hear and determine such appeals.
-Accordingly, Articles 9 to 12 of Annex I to the Statute of the Court must remain applicable to the proceedings concerned.
+A transitional regime was introduced in respect of appeals that were under examination when jurisdiction was transferred on 1 September 2016, or brought after that date, against decisions of the Civil Service Tribunal.
+The General Court continues to have jurisdiction to hear and determine such appeals.
+Accordingly, Articles 9 to 12 of Annex I to the Statute of the Court of Justice of the European Union must remain applicable to the proceedings concerned.

 Role of the European Parliament

-According to Article 281 TFEU, the Statute of the Court of Justice of the European Union is laid down in a separate protocol, Protocol 3, and Parliament and the Council, acting in accordance with the ordinary legislative procedure, may amend this Statute.
-Parliament and the Council have recently reviewed a request by the Court to amend Protocol 3.
+According to Article 281 TFEU, the Statute of the Court of Justice of the European Union is laid down in a separate protocol, Protocol No 3, and Parliament and the Council, acting in accordance with the ordinary legislative procedure, may amend this Statute.
+Parliament and the Council have recently reviewed a request submitted by the Court to amend Protocol No 3.

-ALEXANDRU-GEORGE MOȘ / Udo Bux / Mariusz Maciejewski
+JAGODA KAROLINA MACIEJEWSKA / Udo Bux / Mariusz Maciejewski